helenzzq/COVID_Data_Converter/README.md

 - If you want to upload time series data, must contain "time_series" in filename

 ### Running The Code

-You can start by running main.py, which is in the folder COVIDMonitor. main.py has the main method that will start the program.
-Please run the above bash command when you are in the parent folder: assignment-2-3-imjeffz-helenzzq.
+To start the program,please run the bash command when you are in the parent folder: assignment-2-3-imjeffz-helenzzq.
 ```bash
 python3 -m COVIDMonitor.main
 ```